 - And always have fun. 🙂

-If you prefer to learn via video, you can use the video below to learn how to work the even moss stitch.
+If you prefer to learn via video, you can use the video below to learn how to crochet the even moss stitch.
 Scroll past the video to get to the photo tutorial, if you prefer photo tutorials.

 Let’s get started!